Posted by Dr. Fred Pescatore on Dec 5, 2018 11:28:00 AM

 These can be challenging lifestyle changes, but they can have a huge impact on your patient’s quality of life and overall health.
 Because lifestyle changes are stressful to adopt, it’s important to create a reasonable plan that your patient can follow.
 Challenge them to find alternatives to distressing with alcohol, cigarettes, and binge-watching television.
 Coach them to explore exercise as a way to divert unhealthy energy into something that actually boosts the immune system.

 Your patient’s body is not a static system.
 It’s constantly in flux, creating new cells, expelling the old, and fighting off the bad ones.
 The immune system is your patient’s primary defense against the stresses of life.
-By working with them to improve their immune system, you are setting them up to succeed with functional medicine.
+By working with them to improve their immune system, you are setting them up to succeed.

 Learn more about how this potent nutrient provides immune system support in our products.